This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is in a business premises near Dewsbury town centre.
 It does not provide NHS services.
-It provides a private prescribing service to help people treat and manage acne, rosacea, anti-ageing, and skin texture.
-Pharmacy team members dispense the private prescriptions generated by the pharmacy’s prescriber.
-The pharmacy provides people with access to its services via a website, www.uncouth.co.uk.
+It provides a private prescribing service to help people treat skin conditions, including acne, rosacea, anti-ageing, and skin texture.
+The pharmacy dispenses the private prescriptions generated by the pharmacy’s prescriber.
+And it provides people with access to its services via a website, www.uncouth.co.uk.

 Inspection summary findings